wundergraph/wundergraph/docs-website/src/pages/docs/examples/nextjs-todos.md

 # WunderGraph Todo App

-The Todo App demonstrates how to use WunderGraph with Next.js & Postgres with SWR.
+The Todo App demonstrates how to use WunderGraph with Next.js & PostgreSQL.

-Key features of the App are
+Key features of the App are:

 - Create, read, update, delete todos
-  - Mark Todos as complete
+  - Mark todos as complete
+  - Reorder todos
 - Optimistic updates
-- Drag and drop support with database

 ## Getting Started